-Patient values on treatment: choice of effective but tolerable treatment options pERC reviewed input from one patient advocacy group and concluded that treatment with cetuximab plus FOLFIRI would align with patient values. pERC noted that patients value effective but tolerable treatments.
+Patient values on treatment: choice of effective but tolerable treatment options pERC reviewed input from one patient advocacy group and concluded that treatment with cetuximab plus FOLFIRI would align with patient values, pERC noted that patients value effective but tolerable treatments.
 However, patients are willing to accept considerable toxicity if a treatment provides an important clinical benefit.
-Patients reported that it would be very important to have access to additional treatments even though the benefits might only be short term and despite treatment adverse effects.
+Patients reported that it would be very important to have access to additional treatments even though the benefits might only be short term and despite adverse treatment effects.
 Based on the collected patient input, the majority of patients would accept a cancer therapy despite it having a severe toxicity profile.
 Patients also value being able to choose, together with their oncologist, the best therapeutic option for the management of their disease.
 Patient input also noted that patients experience adverse events such as peripheral neuropathy and gastrointestinal events from other treatments and patients value having more tolerable treatment options.
-Patients indicated that the currently available first and second line treatment with bevacizumab plus FOLFIRI or FOLFOX has proven to successfully shrink tumours and stop the progression of the disease for a period of time for a subset of the population.
-However, there are some patients who were unable to tolerate, or have a contraindication to bevacizumab as well as oxaliplatin, and, therefore, would like to have an alternative such as cetuximab plus FOLFIRI.
-Therefore, pERC considered that there may be a need for cetuximab in patients who are intolerant to or have a contraindication to bevacizumab.
+Patients indicated that the currently available first and second line treatment with bevacizumab plus FOLFIRI or FOLFOX has proven to successfully shrink tumours and stop the progression of the disease for a period of time for a subset of However, there are some patients who were unable to tolerate, or have a the population. contraindication to bevacizumab as well as oxaliplatin, and, therefore, would like to have an alternative such as cetuximab plus FOLFIRI. pERC acknowledged that there is a need for cetuximab in patients who are intolerant to or have a contraindication to bevacizumab.
+Upon reconsideration of the pERC initial recommendation, pERC discussed feedback received from the Patient Advocacy group regarding the need for a treatment option for patients that are intolerant to or have a contraindication to bevacizumab.
+However, pERC recognized that there is still no economic analysis addressing this patient population. which would be required to assess the cost-effectiveness of cetuximab in this setting.